canonical/lxd/doc/reference/storage_drivers.md

 (storage-optimized-image-storage)=
 ### Optimized image storage

-All storage drivers except for the directory driver have some kind of optimized image storage format.
+Most of the storage drivers have some kind of optimized image storage format.
 To make instance creation near instantaneous, LXD clones a pre-made image volume when creating an instance rather than unpacking the image tarball from scratch.

 To prevent preparing such a volume on a storage pool that might never be used with that image, the volume is generated on demand.